psnaz/dark-chocolate-for-ever/README.md

 ------
 ## Table of Contents
+1. Business

-1. UX
+2. UX
 Project Goals
 User Stories
 Design

-2. Features
+3. Features
 Existing Features:
 	- Products App
 	- Home App
 	- Bag App
 	- Checkout App
+    - Reviews App
+    - Newsletter App
+    - Profiles App
 - Base Template
 Features to be implemented

-3. Database Structure
+4. Database Structure
-4. CRUD Operations and Defensive Design
+5. CRUD Operations and Defensive Design
-5. Technologies Used:
+6. Technologies Used:
     - Languages
     - Libraries and Packages
     - Tools
     - Databases
-6. Testing:
+7. Testing:
     - Automated Testing:
     - Manual Testing: Feature Testing, Stripe Payment Testing, Responsivness

-7. Deployment:
+8. Deployment:
  - Heroku Deployment (incl AWS)
  - Local Deployment

-8. SEO and Marketing:
+9. Marketing and SEO:
  - SEO: Keywords used:
  - FB page
- - Mailchimp?
+ - Newsletter signup

-9. Credits:
+10. Credits:
  - Content
  - Code
  - Images and Media
  - Acknowledgements

 ------
+## 1. Business

+### Business Model

+My e-commerce website follows a Business to Consumer business model (B2C) which means that when consumers go online to search for dark chocolate and they find my website, they can browse through my store.
+When they find products they would like to purchase, they will place an order: place items into the shopping bag, add their payment details and pay for their purchase.
+Once order has been placed they will receive an order confirmation, and their order would be processed and despatched.
+Once the consumer would receive their goods, they would have an option to log in and rate the products received and leave a review if they wish.

-## 1. UX
+## 2. UX

 ### Project Goals